Songs of the University of Nevada Collection

 Immediate Source of Acquisition

-Periodic transfers to Archives from the Music Department and from private individuals, 1955 and earlier.
+Periodic transfers to Archives from the Music Department and from private individuals.

 - Betty Glass